J-1 Visa Orthopedic Physical Therapist Jobs

 Can an orthopedic physical therapist use a J-1 visa to pursue permanent U.S. employment?

 The J-1 is an exchange-based nonimmigrant visa, not a pathway to permanent employment by itself.
-However, completing a J-1 Trainee program can position you for future employer-sponsored visas such as H-1B or O-1 if you build a qualifying work history and relationships with U.S. host employers.
+However, completing a J-1 Trainee program can position you for future employer-sponsored visas such as H-1B visa or O-1 visa if you build a qualifying work history and relationships with U.S. host employers.
 If the two-year home residency requirement applies to you, it must be fulfilled or formally waived before most immigrant petitions can proceed.